karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Added a tiny guard window (~25ms) before spawning the next script in sequential mode to absorb late-arriving SIGINT after the previous script finishes.
 Prevents the “after” script from starting across the boundary (fixes cancel.gate test: b.txt no longer created).

 - Test fixes (combine + selection-sync)
-  - combine-behavior: added a local tar mock that records to the shared store so \_\_tarCalls() sees create/c calls; ensured parent dirs exist under out/ before writes.
+  - combine-behavior: added a local tar mock that records to the shared store so \_\_TAR_CALLS() sees create/c calls; ensured parent dirs exist under out/ before writes.
   - selection-sync: removed duplicate `vi` imports and kept a local tar mock that records to the shared store; fixes TS2300 and reliably captures diff tar calls.
   - Result: resolves prior failures where `diffCall`/`regCall` were undefined and addresses typecheck/docs build errors.